 - Zero the balance, repeat steps 3–5 around 10 times, and average your findings.

 - Do this for each volume you want to check.
 Accuracy is often lost at the end of the pipette’s range, so it’s a good idea to test both the minimum and maximum your pipette is designed to do, along with 50% of the maximum volume.

 The best way to keep your pipettes accurate is to treat them as the valuable tools they are.
 Be sure you:

 - Check your pipette on a daily basis for dirt and/or contaminants.
 This handy guide explains how to clean specific contaminants from your pipette.

-We hope this article has helped you understand how to easily check the accuracy of your pipette and whatever you use your pipette for, take care of it, and it will take care of your experiments in the long run.
+We hope this article has helped you understand how to easily check the accuracy of your pipette and whatever you use your pipette for, take care of it, and it will take care of your experiments in the long run!